artsandmetaphysics/goodlifeodyssey/_essays/as-a-driven-leaf.md

 Demonax's derision towards "high-flown schemes of reality" is likely a reference to Aristotle's *Organon*, which divided reality into ten categories: substance, quantity, quality, relation, place, time, situation, condition, action, and passion.

 Demonax, like Akiba, does can not think we can find a certain foundation for our ethics.
 Unlike Akiba, who puts his faith in Judaism, Demonax thinks ethics only needs "reasonable belief in God and a fairly consistent picture of the universe and man's role in it."
 But how do we know man's role within the universe?
 Assuming there is a God, does it care how we act?
 And even if it does, how should we act?
-Perhaps Demonax views ethics as the emperical science of making men happier.
+Perhaps Demonax views ethics as the empirical science of making men happier, and as a science, we can observe and refine our approach.

 > "But after all," Elisha objected, "there is just as little agreement in the realm of practical principle [applied ethics] as in that of theory [metaphysics].
 Your own argument can be turned against you …"
 >